herreio/pybman/README.rst

     pip install pybman

-... or obviously by cloning this repository:
+... or by cloning the repository:

 .. code-block:: shell